ZhgChg.Li

 let toViewController = transitionContext.viewController(forKey: .to)

-// Get the initial frame information of the target UIViewController's view:
+// Get the initial frame of the destination UIViewController's view:

 let toInitalFrame = transitionContext.initialFrame(for: toViewController!)

-// Get the final frame information of the target UIViewController's view:
+// Get the final frame of the destination UIViewController's view:

 let toFinalFrame = transitionContext.finalFrame(for: toViewController!)